 - Shorten your shower by a minute or two and you’ll save 100+ gallons a month!

-- You can use a tub of water to shave instead of letting the shower run.
+- Use a tub of water to shave instead of letting the shower run

 - When washing clothes make sure you’re washing a large load instead of half a load